Latest course deliveryRead more

 Access to facilities:

 - Student supports on campus: Most support services will be delivered online and can be accessed in your on-campus and off-campus weeks.
-Some services may be delivered online where safe to do so.

 Cooperative Education: We are continuing to work with employers regarding Cooperative Education placements for 2020/2021.
 There are, of course, pandemic-related challenges in the external labour market and we will continue to monitor government and HSE advice.
 Please continue to check your UL student e-mail for updates and respond to any actions required of you.
 We will be holding our Online Coop Clinics throughout the semester and you can attend any of these clinics re any queries or concerns you might have regarding your placement.